wikimedia/mediawiki-extensions-Flow/CONTRIBUTING.md

 required dependencies listed at https://www.mediawiki.org/wiki/Extension:Flow#Dependencies .

-You can find the Collaboration team, which maintains Flow, in
-#wikimedia-collaboration on Libera Chat.
+You can find the Collaboration team, and other volunteers who maintain Flow, in #wikimedia-tech on Libera Chat.

 ## Libraries
 Flow primarily uses two libraries, OOUI/OOUI PHP and Handlebars.
 Handlebars